Stanley131/Network/Network.md

   through network of routers
   - path: sequence of routers packets will traverse in going from given initial source host to given final destination host
   - good: least cost, fastest, least congested

+6. Graph abstraction of the network
+  - cost of the path

+7. A link-state routing algorithm
+  - Dijkstra's algorithm
+  - net topology, link costs known to all nodes
+  - exchange all infomation
+  - compute least paths form one nodes to other nodes
+  - notation: C(x, y), D(V), P(V), predecessor node along path from source to C, N'
+  - find the shortest path, then build the forwarding table
+  - complexity: n^2, it could be nlog(n)
+  - space requirement, exchange message requires N * E

+8. bad things
+  - What is the netework failing, router failed ?
+  - LoOping, resulted by the inconsistency
+  - Oscillations possible

+9. Distance Vector
+  - Bellman-Ford equation (Dynamic programming)
+  - iterative asychronous
+  - DV update message from neighbor
+  - distributed: each node notifies neighbors only when DV changes.
+  - DBF
+10. Distance vector: cost
+  - gossip cost
+  - bad news travels slow
+  - link cost changes
+  - poisoned reverse